ipfs/specs/IPIP/0328-gateway-json-cbor-response-format.md

 ## Motivation

 Currently, the gateway supports requesting data in the [DAG-PB], RAW, [CAR] and TAR formats.
-In addition, it allows for traversing of IPLD links encoded in DAG-JSON and DAG-CBOR, as long as they are intermediate links, and not the final document.
-However, it should be possible to download deserialized versions of data other than UnixFS in order to unlock the potential of the [IPLD Data Model][ipld-data-model] beyond files and directories.
+In addition, it allows for traversing of links encoded through CBOR Tag 42, as long as they are intermediate links, and not the final document.
+It works on both DAG-CBOR, and its JSON representation, DAG-JSON.
+However, it should be possible to download deserialized versions of data other than UnixFS, such as JSON and CBOR.

 The main functional gap in the IPFS ecosystem is the lack of support for non-UnixFS DAGs on HTTP gateways.
 Users are able to create custom DAGs based on